 What was envisioned as clipboard-clad strolls between rows, noting pollinator activity and stem girth, quickly became much larger than we could have imagined.
 We received phone calls and emails from as far away as Maryland, asking to buy our harvests.
 We ran with it!

-We worked with area classrooms, food banks and pantries to find ways to bring good food to the folks who bear the greatest obstacles to healthy food, by developing a price class and donation program that gives food access programs rock bottom pricing, thanks to funding from the Wallace Center (pages 18-19), and partnerships with Community Food Initiatives, Live Healthy Appalachia, the SE Ohio Regional Food Bank, and regional schools and food pantries.
+We'v worked with area classrooms, food banks and pantries to find ways to bring good food to the folks who bear the greatest obstacles to healthy food, by developing a price class and donation program that gives food access programs rock bottom pricing, thanks to funding from the Wallace Center (pages 18-19), and partnerships with Community Food Initiatives, Live Healthy Appalachia, the SE Ohio Regional Food Bank, and regional schools and food pantries.

-Our measure of success is creating a model that helps other regions form the dynamic networks necessary to start their own seed cleaning hubs and mills, and all the related enterprises to reclaim staple food production– local bakeries, tortillerias, malt houses, breweries, pizzerias, feed mills, oil presses, and more– all sourcing the crop they use from their region instead of distant grain elevators and mills.
+Our measure of success is creating a model that helps other regions form the dynamic networks necessary to start their own seed cleaning hubs, flour mills, and all the related enterprises needed to reclaim staple food production– local bakeries, tortillerias, malt houses, breweries, pizzerias, feed mills, oil presses, and more– all sourcing the crop they use from their region instead of distant grain elevators and mills.
 We can know the farmers who are growing the best staple organic seed crops for their soil, culture, and climate.
 At every table from school to home to restaurant to food pantry.
 That's what we mean by a Staple Food Revolution, one delicious bite at a time!